SixArm/rust-101/topics/tooling/rustfmt-for-code-formatting.md

 ```sh
 cargo install rustfmt
 ```

+You can customize the formatting rules used by Rustfmt by creating a `.toml` configuration file in your project directory and specifying your preferred options.

+TODO: add customization example

+## To use Rustfmt

 To use Rustfmt as a standalone tool: You can format Rust code using Rustfmt directly from the command line by running the following command: